 There is a photocopier in the Lower Meyricke, which also offers scanning and colour printing.
 The College IT department have instructions on printing.
 To report a fault, please use the IT help request form.

 The Student Support collection (section SS in the Lower Meyricke) holds books on study skills and welfare issues, whether for your own use, or to help you support a friend.
 Borrowing is anonymous: neither staff nor students can see who has which books.
 Simply take the books you need from the shelves.
 When you have finished with them, place the books directly on the returns trolley.

 Readers with disabilities, and prospective students, are invited to contact the Librarian to discuss support in using the Library.
 A guide to access to the College buildings is available on the main College website.
-In particular, the Upper Meyricke is reached by two flights of thirteen steps, and a stepladder is needed to reach certain shelves: we can offer alternative arrangements for consulting books on request.
+In particular, the Upper Meyricke is reached by two flights of thirteen steps (with handrails), and a stepladder is needed to reach certain shelves: we can offer alternative arrangements for consulting books on request.

 Students may nominate another member of College, or a support worker approved by the University’s Disability Advisory Service, to accompany them in the Library or borrow books on their behalf.

 Students who cannot access the Library can also take advantage of the Click & Collect or Scan & Supply services, or by arrangement, library staff can deliver books to the Lodge within one working day.

 Please ask staff if you would like to reserve a desk in one of the ground-floor reading rooms.
 One adjustable desk is available to book.

 Jesus College Libraries are independent of the Bodleian Libraries, but college members are entitled to use the Bodleian’s services.
 These include extensive e-resources (books, journals, and databases) and inter-library requests.
 The Bodleian also offer LibGuides for subjects taught at Oxford.